- The Life of a Glacier

 Within the past 750,000 years, scientists know that there have been eight Ice Age cycles, separated by warmer periods called interglacial periods.
 Currently, the Earth is nearing the end of an interglacial, meaning that another Ice Age is due in a few thousand years.
 This is part of the normal climate variation cycle.
-Greenhouse warming may delay the onset of another glacial era, but scientists still have many questions to answer about climate change.
+Scientists still have many questions to answer about climate change.
 Although glaciers change very slowly over long periods, they may provide important global climate change signals.

 NSIDC's Glacier Glossary - Search and browse terms related to glaciers in NSIDC's comprehensive cryospheric glossary.